 The goal of liver transplantation is to restore liver function.
 Though unlikely, it is possible for PSC to recur in the new liver.

-The action of Cardus Marianus is centered in the liver, and portal system, causing soreness, pain, jaundice.
+The action of Cardus Marianus is centered in the liver, and portal system.
 Has specific relation to the vascular system.
 Abuse of alcoholic beverages, especially beer.
+Soreness, pain, jaundice.
 Varicose veins and ulcers.
-Diseases of miners, associated with asthma.
+Miners’ asthma.
 Dropsical conditions depending on liver disease, and when due to pelvic congestion and hepatic disease.
 Disturbs sugar metabolism.
-Influenza when liver is affected.
 Debility.
-Hemorrhages, especially connected with hepatic disease, dropsical accumulation of water in abdomen (ascites).
+Hemorrhages, especially connected with hepatic disease, ascites.

-The next field is bleeding consequent to liver damage, liver pain and sensitiveness, feel fatigued or tired and have bouts of nausea and vomiting due to Liver Cirrhosis.
+Liver pain and sensitiveness, feel fatigued or tired and have bouts of nausea and vomiting due to Liver Cirrhosis.
 Taste bitter.
-Aversion to salt meat.
 Appetite small; tongue furred; nausea; retching; vomiting of green, acid fluid.
-Stitches in left side of stomach, near spleen (Ceanothus).
-Gallstone disease with enlarged liver.
+Stitches in left side of stomach, near spleen.
+Gallstone disease with hepatomegaly.

 Belladonna

-Belladonna acts upon every part of the nervous system, producing active congestion, furious excitement, perverted special senses, twitching, convulsions and pain.
+Belladonna acts upon every part of the nervous system.
+Active congestion, furious excitement, perverted special senses, twitching, convulsions and pain.
 It has a marked action on the vascular system, skin and glands.
-Belladonna always is associated with hot, red skin, flushed face, glaring eyes, dryness of mouth and throat with aversion to water, neuralgic pains that come and go suddenly (Oxytropis), Spasmodic pain in epigastrium.
+Belladonna always is associated with hot, red skin, flushed face, glaring eyes, dryness of mouth and throat with aversion to water, neuralgic pains that come and go suddenly, Spasmodic pain in epigastrium.
 Constriction: pain runs to spine.
 Nausea and vomiting.
 Great thirst for cold water.
 Spasms of stomach.
 Empty retching.
 Abhorrence of liquids.
 Spasmodic hiccough.
 Dread of drinking.
 Uncontrollable vomiting.

 Chelidonium Majus